 14. Ganges Shark – Critically Endangered

-This species of shark is a true river shark living in the freshwater of the Ganges, Hooghly, Mahanadi, and Brahmaputra Rivers in India.
-The Ganges Shark is small and brown with a blunt nose, the shark grows to a maximum of 6.8 feet.
+This species of sharks is a river shark that lives in the freshwater of the Ganges, Mahanadi, Hooghly, and Brahmaputra Rivers found in India.
+They are small and brown with a blunt nose, they grow to a maximum of 6.8 feet.

 15. Northern River Shark – Critically Endangered

-According to the IUCN, the population of this shark is fewer than 250 mature individuals and no subpopulation contains more than 50 mature individuals.
-This shark is currently threatened by bycatch in commercial and recreational fishing activities and by possible habitat degradation.
+According to the IUCN, the population is fewer than 250 mature individuals and no subpopulation contains more than 50 mature individuals.
+They are threatened by by-catch in commercial and recreational fishing activities and by possible habitat degradation.